leangjia/blender_docs/manual/editors/3dview/navigate/navigation.rst

 Finally :kbd:`Numpad9` switches to the opposite side of the view.

-Alternatively, if the *Emulate 3 button mouse* option is select in the *Preferences* you can press and hold :kbd:`Alt` while dragging :kbd:`RMB` in the viewport's area.
+Alternatively, if the *Emulate 3 button mouse* option is select in the *Preferences* you can press and hold :kbd:`Alt` while dragging :kbd:`LMB` in the viewport's area.

 .. note:: Hotkeys